Now you have everything you need to design user interfaces that place human behaviour at the centre of interaction.

 Here, it's about keeping users on track.
 Take a step back and think: what goal might users be pursuing, if Core and Extend were not able to help them with it?
 It is important to find other offers that enable progress.
 And for that, we require suitable alternatives that take into account the context of use.

 Interactions with digital products or services do not take place under laboratory conditions.
 Not every influence can be predicted.
-However, that can be said to influence every interaction.
+However, there are a handful of common factors that can be said to influence every interaction.
 Following behavioral psychology, we refer to them as the context of use.
 The context of use influences the way the interaction takes place, with significant potential to impede or enable the interaction.
 This knowledge informs you how to design the interaction so that it is enjoyable, and leaves little to chance.

 People draw on a variety of knowledge and experience.
 Some are already acquainted with the interaction, while for others it is new.
 Some are familiar with the topic, others not.
 As a result, the amount of information and confidence required to complete the task varies.